GSLabDev/terraform-module-icp/README.md

 # Terraform Libvirt Provider

-This is the repository for the Terraform [Libvirt Provider[1] Provider, which we are using to deploy ICP-ce 2.1.0 on KVM hypervisor.
+This is the repository for the Terraform [Libvirt Provider][1], which we are using to deploy ICP-ce 2.1.0 on KVM hypervisor.

 [1]: https://github.com/dmacvicar/terraform-provider-libvirt